 ICOMOS (International Council on Monuments and Sites) is an international non-governmental organization of experts including architects, historians, archaeologists, art historians, geographers, anthropologists, engineers and town planners.
-It is official adviser to UNESCO on cultural World Heritage Sites to improve the preservation of heritage, standards and techniques for each type of cultural heritage property.
-It was created 50 years ago in 1965.
+It is official adviser to UNESCO on cultural World Heritage Sites to improve the preservation of heritage, standards and techniques for each type of cultural heritage property created in 1965.
 Its principles are enshrined in the 1964 International Charter on the Conservation and Restoration of Monuments and Sites (the Venice Charter).

 ICOMOS is a member of the UNESCO panel of experts that spent several days visiting Stonehenge and privately meeting stakeholders including the Stonehenge Alliance in October 2015.
 Read our concerns here.
 The mission produced a report on its visit in May 2016.

 ICOMOS-UK is the UK committee of ICOMOS and advises on aspects of World Heritage and sites for nomination across the UK.
 It is an independent charity with a UK-wide and international mission to promote and support best practice in the conservation, care and understanding of the historic environment.

 ICOMOS-UK has responded to Highways England A303 Stonehenge proposal here

 ICOMOS-UK responded to the Government’s announcement of 1st December 2014 about the proposal for A303 at Stonehenge.
 In summary ICOMOS-UK states: